 OVO Group Ltd and its subsidiaries have over 1,300 employees which cover a number of areas, including its core business of supplying electricity and gas to domestic customers within the UK.

 OVO’s SUPPLY CHAINS

-OVO Group’s supply chains include the following which are relevant to modern slavery:
+OVO Group’s supply chains include the following which may be relevant to modern slavery:

 OVO carefully selects its suppliers and partners based on various criteria, including their industry reputation for dealing ethically and with integrity.
 As such, we expect them to have appropriate measures and processes in place to avoid slavery and human trafficking in their operations.